jlitte7/KingSeat/README.md

   - Notable achievements: four-baggers, three-baggers, zero rounds
   - Your PPR vs opponent PPR comparison
   - Full scoring history with raw points per round
+  - **Edit Round Feature**: Fix errors in logged rounds
+    - Each round has an "Edit" button for quick corrections
+    - Update bags in, bags on for both you and your opponent
+    - Automatic score recalculation with cancellation scoring
+    - Real-time validation prevents invalid inputs (max 4 bags per player)
+    - Match totals and all stats automatically update after edits

 - **Quick Log Mode**: Fast bag throw logging for practice
   - Big, colorful buttons for instant logging (In/On/Miss)